circus-tent/circus/docs/source/usecases.rst

 watch & manage your *web workers* using *circus-top*, *circusctl* or the Web interface.

+This is made possible by using Circus sockets.
+See :ref:`whycircussockets`.

 Let's take an example with a minimal `Pyramid <http://docs.pylonsproject.org/projects/pyramid/en/latest/>`_ application::